VeterinaryDAO/VetShare-ZKP-DApp/tests/README.md

    npm test

 ## Planned Enhancements
-- **Performance Benchmarks**: Add performance-related tests for contract efficiency.
+- **Performance Benchmarks**: Add performance-related tests for contract efficiency, particularly around data encryption and selective disclosure with ZKP.
-- **Advanced Security Tests**: Include fuzzing and formal verification for enhanced security.
+- **Advanced Security Tests**: Include fuzzing, formal verification, and additional vulnerability scans for enhanced security.
+Tests will ensure compliance with the security standards expected for the Midnight Network integration.

 Contributions and feedback are welcome!
 Please use issues and pull requests for discussions.